-Transitions and Rituals for Youth
+Transitions and Rituals

 Unitarian Universalists believe in supporting our youth and young adults through times of transition.
 These life stages are full of changes which include loss, gain, confusion, and growth.
 Our faith offers resources to help us make meaning of the changes we may experience as youth and young adults.